ElektroStudios/Dolphin_Emulator_RVZ_ISO_GameCube_Wii_Conversion_Scripts/README.md

  - **Microsoft PowerShell** (which is integrated in Microsoft Windows OS), or the cross-platform **PowerShell Core**:
    - https://github.com/PowerShell/PowerShell

- - At least one GameCube ISO or RVZ file to use any of these script files, obviously.
+ - At least one GameCube or Wii ISO or RVZ file to use any of these script files, obviously.

 ## 🤖 Getting Started